guilhem-martin/go-guerrilla-wiki/Using-as-a-package.md

 }
 ```

-Continue for some more examples.
+Lets continue for some more examples.

 ###  Backend Configuration

 Here we use `backends.BackendConfig` to configure the default _Gateway_ backend.
 The _Gateway_ backend is composed of multiple components, therefore it does not define static configuration fields.
-Instead, it uses a map to configure each setting.
+Instead, it uses a map to configure the settings.

 ```go
 cfg := &AppConfig{LogFile: log.OutputStdout.String()}